kdukoelho/demo-restful-api/README.md

 # RESTful API
-This application offer in a web url, informations of a department and the employees of each department.
-It uses the following frameworks:
+This application offer in a web url, an API that can perform CRUD operations in all your tables.
+It uses the followings frameworks:
 <ul>
  <li>Java Spring Boot: To create, and run the API;</li>
  <li>Java Persistence Annotation: To do the database manipulation;</li>
  <li>Lombok: To facilitates the creation of common codes (getters, setters).</li>
 </ul>
-It uses MySQL as the Database Management System.
+It uses MySQL as the DBMS.

 ## Modeling
-The application uses the Java Persistence Annotation to do the data base manipulation, the following UML Diagrams describe the classes structure and the database modeling.
+The application uses the Java Persistence Annotation to do the data base manipulation and the Object-Relational Mapping (ORM), the following UML diagrams describe the classes structure and the database modeling.

 ### Entity Relationship Diagram
 In the database scheme, the table "tb_employees" contains a stranger key row to refer the department primary key.